-In December 2017 Fermilab issued the annual Site Sustainability Plan.
-This plan outlines the laboratory's progress towards achieving goals the Department of Energy (DOE) has committed to in its Strategic Sustainability Performance Plan, as required by Executive Order (E.O.)
-13693.
-This order commits the federal government to measure, manage and develop a strategy to reduce its own greenhouse gas (GHG) emissions.
-In addition, agencies must increase energy efficiencies, reduce fleet petroleum consumption, conserve water and reduce waste.
-The GHG emission reduction goals have long term targets that mature in 2025, with other related goals having shorter time frames.
+In December 2018 Fermilab issued the annual Site Sustainability Plan.
+This plan outlines the laboratory's progress towards achieving goals the Department of Energy (DOE) has committed to in its Sustainability Report and Implementation Plan, as required by Executive Order (E.O.)
+13834.
+This order commits the federal government to measure, manage and maintain a strategy to operate more sustainably.
+Additionally, agencies must increase energy efficiencies, reduce fleet petroleum consumption, conserve water and reduce waste.
 Fermilab's sustainability progress is summarized in additional sections in this report